-Assessment Focus

-Artistic Process or Process Components Enduring Understandings Essential Questions Anchor Standards Key Traits
+Assessment Focus Artistic Process or Process Components Enduring Understandings Essential Questions Anchor Standards Key Traits Performance Standards CREATING Rehearse Theatre artists refine their work and practice their craft through rehearsal.

-CREATING

-Rehearse Theatre artists refine their work and practice their craft through rehearsal.
 How do theatre artists transform and edit their initial ideas?
 Refine and complete artistic work.
 Comprehend the concepts of theme, design concept, and visual representation.
-Understand technical aspects of play production: set, lighting, costume, makeup, and props as elements in a unified design concept that communicates with the
+Understand technical aspects of play production: set, lighting, costume, make-up, and props as elements in a unified design concept that communicates with the audience.
+Re-imagine and revise technical design choices during the course of a rehearsal process to enhance the story and emotional impact of a devised or scripted drama/theatre work.
+PERFORMING Prepare Theatre artists develop personal processes and skills for a performance or design.

-audience.

-PERFORMING

-Prepare Theatre artists develop personal processes and skills for a performance or design.
 What can I do to fully prepare a performance or technical design?
 Develop and refine artistic techniques and work for presentation.
 Apply an audio component to the visual representation to enhance audience understanding of the unified design concept.

-RESPONDING I I

-Interpret Theatre artists' interpretation of a drama/theatre work is influenced by personal experiences and aesthetics.
+Apply technical elements and research to create a design that communicates the concept of a theatre/drama production.
+RESPONDING l 1 Interpret Theatre artists' interpretation of a drama/theatre work is influenced by personal experiences and aesthetics.
 How can the same work of art communicate different messages to different people?
 Interpret intent and meaning in artistic work.
 Create a justification that aligns the play, its theme, the unified design concept, the technical aspects, and the visual/audio final product.

-CONNECTING

-Research Theatre artists critically inquire into the ways others have thought about and created drama processes and productions as a way to inform their own work.
+Develop detailed supporting evidence and criteria to reinforce artistic choices, when participating in or observing a drama/theatre work.
+CONNECTING Research Theatre artists critically inquire into the ways others have thought about and created drama processes and productions as a way to inform their own work.
 In what ways can research into theatre histories, theories, literature, and performances alter the way a drama process or production is understood?
 Relate artistic ideas and works with societal, cultural, and historical context to deepen understanding Apply the knowledge of theme, design concept, and technical aspects of play production through a visual representation.
+Form a creative plan for a drama/theatre work based upon research